Why digital is greener than the boxed video games?

 Or land on top of the garbage, which they build themselves contributed.

-- The final version of our WooCommerce plugin is out!
+- A new version of our WooCommerce plugin is out!
 October 18, 2018